cctbx/cctbx_project/README.md

 ./bootstrap.py build --use_conda ./conda_base --build-dir ompbuild --nproc 8
 ```

 This should compile the code in a build folder with the default configuration for your current OS.
-It is useful to have multiple build folders, for example a CUDA-compaitble build.
+It is useful to have multiple build folders, for example a CUDA-compatible build.
 In such a case one needs the NVCC configuration flags, so one would

 ```
 ./bootstrap.py build --use_conda ./conda_base --build-dir cudabuild --config-flags="--enable_cuda" --nproc 8